-Nadia is currently pursuing her M.S. degree in Structural Engineering at the San Francisco State University and she holds a B.S. in Civil Engineering from San Francisco State University.
+Nadia holds an M.S. degree in Structural Engineering and a B.S. degree in Civil Engineering from San Francisco State University.
 She is a member of the American Institute of Steel Construction.

 Nadia studied music and plays the piano and violin.
 She had planned to become a professional musician before deciding to get into engineering.
 She has played in many different orchestras since high school.
 Nadia also enjoys and plays soccer, which she thinks is the best sport in the world.
 In her spare time, she enjoys carpentry and building things and always makes up little projects for herself.

 Brenna joined FTF in the spring of 2017.
 She is excited to start her career in the structural engineering industry as a designer at FTF.
 Prior to starting at FTF, Brenna has design experience as a structural engineering intern at firms in Washington DC and in Sacramento.